Sue Randall: Film and television career

-Randall appeared also in five episodes of the syndicated western anthology Death Valley Days.
+Randall appeared also in five episodes of the syndicated Western anthology Death Valley Days.
 Her last performance in that series was in 1966, when she was cast as Carrie Huntington in the episode "The Courtship of Carrie Huntington".

 Personal life

-Randall was married to Peter Blake Powell, with whom she had two children.
-She later married James J. McSparron, and was still married at the time of her death.
+Randall married Peter Blake Powell in 1957, and the couple had two children.
+She later married James J. McSparron, to whom she was married at the time of her death.

 Later years and death

 Randall retired from acting in 1967 after performing in the episode "Heaven Help Us" on the televised anthology series Vacation Playhouse.
 Two years later, she left California and returned to Philadelphia, where she soon began working in administrative roles with various charitable organizations.
-She participated in telethons and other local events to raise money to support programs and research battling arthritis, multiple sclerosis, blindness, and poor childhood education.
+She participated in telethons and other local events to raise money to support programs and research battling arthritis, multiple sclerosis, and blindness, and providing poor children with a better education.

-Randall was a smoker most of her adult life.
-She succumbed to lung and larynx cancer at Pennsylvania Hospital in Philadelphia on October 26, 1984.
-She was 49.
+Randall died of lung cancer and larynx cancer at Pennsylvania Hospital in Philadelphia on October 26, 1984, at age 49.